 NETA receives hundreds of submissions per year, and we review each submission in its entirety.
 We review submissions based on editorial integrity, storytelling and relevance, and production quality.
 In addition, NETA is committed to reflecting the stories of diverse voices.
 To submit your completed program or series for our consideration, fill out this form in its entirety.

 NETA Distribution Criteria

 Our distribution process is intended to be simple and collaborative to ensure a successful journey from submission to broadcast.
 NETA charges a nominal fee for its services that include metadata management, legal, rights and licensing, technical evaluation for broadcast, uploading to the "PBS cloud" for stations, and general marketing to programmers/PBS stations for carriage.

-- Your complete program information is sent via NETA Program Offer to every station in the system, via myPBS.org, the proprietary PTV intranet, as well as to an email list of over 200 public TV programming and traffic people.
+- Your complete program information is sent via NETA Program Offers to every station in the system via mypbs.org (the proprietary PTV intranet) and an email list of more than 200 public TV programming professionals.

 - Your program is promoted as a Featured Program until your feed date.

-All selected materials must adhere to PBS Red Book standards.
-If your video is not in compliance, you may be asked to make changes before distribution.
+All selected materials must adhere to PBS Producer Handbook.
+If your video is not compliant, you may be asked to make changes before distribution.
 Any submitted graphics, video, or descriptive language may also be used for promotional purposes.

 - Completed and approved Program Offer — provided by NETA